warestack/cc/Class-0/README.md

 > [!IMPORTANT]
 >
 > **From this point forward, use your personal Gmail account.
-Do not use your work organization’s or Birkbeck email.**
+Do not use your work's, organization’s or Birkbeck email. **
+>
+> **Only your personal email.
+If you don't have a personal gmail account please create.**
 >
 > Your Google Cloud coupon will be linked to your personal Gmail account, so make sure you redeem it there.
 This way, the coupon will stay yours.